Bayo-Nike/Frameworks_Assignment/README.md

 I face the following to push the dataset
 ----------------------------------------
 remote: error: File datasets/metadata.csv is 1571.55 MB; this exceeds GitHub's file size limit of 100.00 MB
 remote: error: GH001: Large files detected.
-You may want to try Git Large File Storage - https://git-lfs.github.com.

 Note on Large File Size